 Though it is helpful to have a general catechetical foundation, the only prerequisite is a desire to deepen and integrate your knowledge of the faith with a spiritual discipline that enables a real and transformative relationship with Jesus that is reflected in every relationship and activity.
 If you would like more fully to prepare, we encourage you to consult the wealth of resources that exists, including the Catechism of the Catholic Church, the Rite of Christian Initiation for Adults (RCIA) at your parish, and other books and resources.

-Currently the Lay Mission Project’s formation curriculum is being implemented in the Diocese of Sacramento, as well as a few parishes in the San Francisco Bay Area.
+Currently the Lay Mission Project’s formation curriculum is being implemented in the Diocese of Sacramento, and will soon be available in the San Francisco Bay Area, as well as Seattle.
 The process begins with collaborative discernment between you, your pastor, and diocesan staff.
 The first step would be to attend an info session to learn more about the project, or reach out via the contact form for more info.

 For the sake of mission effectiveness, the Lay Mission Project operates in full collaboration with the diocesan ordinary (Bishop), and integrates into the operations of the local diocese.
 In order to expand to your diocese, we encourage you bring the Lay Mission Project to the attention of your diocese, and discuss it with your pastor, and to contact us for more information.
 In this phase of expansion of the Lay Mission Project, we will have to beg your patience as our growth is gradual.
 Please let us know of your interest and keep in touch!

 First, through prayer!
 Our Lord encourages us, “If two of you agree on earth about anything for which they are to pray, it shall be granted to them by my heavenly Father” (Mt 18:19).
 In other words, your prayers work!
 So please pray with us for the effectiveness of this project.